 What is in the elementary lessons?

-Our elementary lessons feature the same elements as the rest of our Listenwise lessons, written at the appropriate level for elementary students.
+Our elementary lessons feature the same elements as other Listenwise lessons, written at the appropriate level for elementary students.

 - Listening comprehension and discussion questions